 – The highest quality products are Acrylic and Polycarbonate.
 They work extremely well in situations where clarity is of utmost importance.
 Fishermen chasing the big ones, and Yachties love it.
 These products cannot be rolled.
 They are either is hinged, or removed completely, meaning they are not suited to every situation.
 These are fabulous products… we love them!
 Acrylic has the advantage that small scratches can be carefully repaired.
 Ask if they are suitable for your boat.

 Clear PVC’s are available in three different varieties, calendared, extruded and polished.

 – Pressed Polished Sheets (PPS) – offer a special finish preventing minor scratching that may occur during washing, and handling.
 It also avoids most friction burns caused by rubbing against stainless framing bars.
 PPS provides great vision from all angles and in all atmospheric conditions.
-It has superior resistance to the aging affects of UV rays when compared with other flexible window material.
+It has superior resistance to the ageing affects of UV rays when compared with other flexible window material.
 The pressing process gives a smooth surface that, combined with a surface coating, prevents the buildup of dirt.
 It prolongs the lifespan of the product and minimises yellowing.
 Sunscreen permanently marks some PPS.
 We recommend and use Strataglass.

 How long will my cover last?

 This depends on how you look after it.
 All covers need regular cleaning, after every use, big storm or environmental event such as birds roosting, bushfire or pollution close by.
 Salt crystals act like magnifiers allowing the sun to dry and burn the cover.
 Your cover needs to be tightly fitted.
 A flapping cover will rub and wear.
 Zips and fittings need to be properly done up.
 Clear enclosures need to be left closed after use.
 A well maintained, properly fitting cover will last many years.